Inclusive, Diverse, Fair — Juno

 Gemma Anderson, Lancaster MPhys graduate - now studying for a Ph.D

 "Lancaster is a great place to study.
 The staff in the physics department are very friendly, helpful and offer lots of encouragement and support.
 I spent my third year at the University of California San Diego - it was a fantastic experience!"

 Manus is one of the many members of the Department who cycle or walk into work using the University's cycle path, while many others make use of the frequent, subsidised bus service.

-"We see our Women in Physics group as a welcome development in the department and a key component in our attempt to attain Champion status."
+"We see our Women in Physics group as a welcome, integral and permanent part of the department, and one of the key components that has helped us to achieve Juno Champion status."